Group1-SCTPCloud/CapstoneProject-DevSecOps-CICDpipeline/README.md

 ### Lessons Learnt
 - When forking repositories and pulling back to the main repository, workflows have no access to secrets and variables.
 The workaround is to create a new branch, pull to that branch, then pull back to the original branch..

+- When using call_workflow, cannot have more than 3 workflows.

+- If more than 1 person working on code on same branch like feature(without pull request needed to marge with code to repository), when I am working, I should always "git pull" frequently to see what are the changes made by others.

 ### Areas for Improvements
 - Can parameterize bucket names and enviroment attributes in Github secrets and variables instead of hard coding in Terraform script for for flexibility